frixxx/DoubleSlider/Docs/DoubleSlider.md

 ### Options:
 - knobSelector - (string, defaults 'div') - The CSS Selector to retrieve the knob elements.
+- rangeSelector - (string, defaults 'span') - The CSS Selector to retrieve the range element.
 - range - (array, defaults [0, 100]) - The start and end data inside the Slider-Area.
 - start - (array, defaults [0, 100]) - The start values of the Knobs.
 - steps - (number, defaults to null) - Amount of steps the slider-dimension is divided into.